 - Contact us if you have any remaining questions

-- Select your course from the list of courses available at our Upcoming Courses page
+- Select your course from the list of courses available at our Upcoming Courses and Events page

 - Complete your registration using our safe online registration system

 To register online